austindatamanagement/PythonExportThreadingADWC/README.md

     3. Click on next till you reach the review page and click on finish.
 Table is created and the data is loaded.

+- Create Object Store Bucket and a swift URL for the bucket:

+    1. Create Object Storage Bucket:

 ### **Step 3**: Configure your environment.